ilyaconnectnet/polkadot-autonode/README.md

 # polkadot-autonode<br />

+Uses NodeJS, which interfaces with the AWS SDK, generating a keypair, then an EC2 instance.
+It then executes an Ansible command that runs a playbook against that instance.

 There's a few prereqs to this.<br />
 Naturally, Node and the corresponding node_modules. <br />
 However, also disable strict host key checking for your Ansible user's config.<br />